mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Welcome;
 ~~~~~

-Note that the `init_secret` in the Welcome message is the
+Note that the `init_secret` in the `Welcome` message is the
 `init_secret` at the output of the key schedule diagram in
 {{key-schedule}}.
-That is, if the `epoch` value in the Welcome
+That is, if the `epoch` value in the `Welcome`
 message is `n`, then the `init_secret` value is `init_secret_[n]`.
 The new member can combine this init secret with the update secret
-transmitted in the corresponding Add message to get the epoch secret
+transmitted in the corresponding `Add` message to get the epoch secret
 for the epoch in which it is added.
 No secrets from prior epochs
 are revealed to the new member.

-Since the new member is expected to process the Add message for
+Since the new member is expected to process the `Add` message for
-itself, the Welcome message should reflect the state of the group
+itself, the `Welcome` message should reflect the state of the group
 before the new user is added.
-The sender of the Welcome message can
+The sender of the `Welcome` message can
-simply copy all fields except the `leaf_secret` from its GroupState
+simply copy all fields except the `leaf_secret` from its `GroupState`
 object.

-[[ OPEN ISSUE: The Welcome message needs to be sent encrypted for
+[[ OPEN ISSUE: The `Welcome` message needs to be sent encrypted for
 the new member.
 This should be done using the public key in the
-UserInitKey, either with ECIES or X3DH. ]]
+`UserInitKey`, either with ECIES or X3DH. ]]

-[[ OPEN ISSUE: The Welcome message needs to be synchronized in the
+[[ OPEN ISSUE: The `Welcome` message needs to be synchronized in the
-same way as the Add.
-That is, the Welcome should be sent only if
+same way as the `Add`.
+That is, the `Welcome` should be sent only if
-the Add succeeds, and is not in conflict with another, simultaneous
+the `Add` succeeds, and is not in conflict with another, simultaneous
-Add. ]]
+`Add`. ]]

-An Add message provides existing group members with the information
+An `Add` message provides existing group members with the information
-they need to update their GroupState with information about the new
+they need to update their `GroupState` with information about the new
 member:

 ~~~~~